moefh/pico-loser/README.md

 |          8 | Horizontal sync |
 |          9 | Vertical sync   |

+The vertical sync and horizontal sync pins should each be connected to the monitor cable through an appropriate resistor (I use 300 Ω).

-A resistor ladder or some other form of DAC is needed to convert the digital color signals to analog voltages expected by the VGA monitor.
-I use this simple setup with 3 resistors per color:
+For each color component (red, green, blue), a resistor ladder or some other form of DAC is needed to convert the 2 digital pin outputs to the corresponding analog voltage expected by the VGA monitor.
+I use this simple setup with 3 resistors:

 ![Color DAC](images/dac-schematic.png)